-Jussie Smollett opens act with emotion: Attackers won’t win
+Jussie Smollett strikes emotional chord: Attackers won’t win

 Chicago police also said Smollett has been cooperative and they have found no reason to think he’s not being genuine.

 Smollett stars alongside Terence and Taraji P. Henson in “Empire,” the Fox TV show about the power struggles of a family in the music business that is now in its fifth season.

-He plays one of three brothers on the show, the openly gay Jamal Lyon.
 The series has allowed Smollett to play, sing and occasionally write music in addition to acting.

-Last year he released a solo album, “Sum of My Music, which made up much of Saturday night’s set.
+Last year he released a solo album, “Sum of My Music, which made up much of Saturday night’s set, along with songs from “Empire.”

+He often sits at the piano on the show but stood front and center at the microphone at the Troubadour, the legendary Los Angeles club that helped launch the careers of James Taylor, the Eagles and Elton John.

+He was joined in jubilant dance by his family members during his encore.

 Follow AP Entertainment Writer Andrew Dalton on Twitter at: https://twitter.com/andyjamesdalton.